 Every student works and learns differently.

-Here at JMC, with such a variety of creative courses, we see this on a daily basis.
+Here at JMC, with our different creative courses, we see this on a daily basis.
 However, there are some qualities that you should be employing throughout your course to help you perform better during your studies, and on into post-graduation life.

 Saying YES to opportunities

-JMC provides students with a wealth of opportunities, ranging from internships, work placements, study abroad exchange programs and the chance to integrate with other students.
-By diving into these opportunities, you’re not only experiencing new things, meeting new people, building connections and adding to your CV; but you can learn more about yourself, including your strengths and weaknesses.
+JMC provides students with a wealth of opportunities that arise from being on-campus with students from other relevant disciplines and an academic team that are all very active in the industry themselves.
+By diving into these opportunities when they arise, you’re not only experiencing new things, meeting new people, building connections, and adding to your portfolio; but you can learn more about yourself, including your strengths and weaknesses.

 Knowing what you are, or are not good at, and what you do and don’t enjoy, can help you carve a stronger path to a successful career.
 Additionally, by working with other students and helping them with their projects, you can build connections during your course.
 Therefore, when or if you need help with something, they’re more likely to assist you back.
 So, say yes!